LiamD88/milestone-project-1-eminem/TESTING.md

 3. Youtube Videos

     * The videos originally didn't work in my local IDE and I thought there was an error with this.
-With further testing the played in the github repository, so they stayed.
+With further testing they played in the github repository, so they stayed.
 I tested on all         screen sizes and decided to place them on top of each other on mobile and 2 side by side on larger screens.
 Padding was removed so they would fill out to the side of the screen.

 4. Music player